oldschoolgg/obdocs/minions.md

 The Prayer skill is also required for creating Spirit shields.

+## FLetching

+You can train fletching with the `+fletch` command.
+For example, `+fletch 10000 adamant dart`.
+To start off training fletching, you will want to `+chop` some logs for arrow shafts, and then `+fletch arrow shaft` them into arrow shafts.
+Alternativley, you can buy logs or unfinished fletching supplies from out #grand-exchange channel in the support server.

+To see all the items you can fletch, check out the [Fletching Wiki Page](https://oldschool.runescape.wiki/w/Fletching) - most of the items found there are fletchable in the bot, having the exact same level and item requirements.

 ## Questing
 Questing in the bot is simple and easy, and roughly 20% faster than ingame.
 Instead of doing specific quests, you just "quest" and gain QP for "questing".
 You can keep questing until you reach the max QP.
 The amount of QP you recieve per trip scales down as you progress, with averages of 4 QP/hr from 0 to 100 QP, 3 QP/hr from 100-200 QP, and 2 QP/hr from 200-275 QP.